 The authors used survey data collected during three time periods (over a 22 month period) from 234 employees and 45 managers at an IT company in South Korea undergoing large-scale organizational change.
 Results indicated that employees who perceived themselves as having received high levels of organizational inducements (e.g., career development, open communication with management, good healthcare benefits, competitive salary) tended to have higher commitment to change.
 This is because those resources helped employees feel good and have a better relationship with the organization.
 Also, employees with high resilience tended to express high commitment to change because of the good moods they experienced during the change.

-Based upon results, four practical implications for managers were noted.
-First, it is important for managers to be aware of the importance of employee commitment to and engagement in organizational change.
-Results show how employee commitment relates to demonstrated discretionary behaviors that can affect change implementation.
+Based upon these results, four practical implications for managers were noted.
+First, it is important for managers to be aware of the importance of employee commitment to organizational change.
+Results show how employee commitment relates to discretionary behavior that can affect change implementation.
 Second, organizations should consider providing high levels of organizational inducements before initiating change to enhance employee commitment to change.
 In other words, companies would do well to be proactive rather than reactive to employee attitudes and behaviors towards change.

 Shin, J., Taylor, M.S., & Seo, M. (2012).
 Resources for change: The relationships of organizational inducements and psychological resilience to employees’ attitudes and behaviors toward organizational change.
 Academy of Management Journal, 55(3), 727-748.